MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/overview.md

 ## Support for dynamic attributes

 The way in which the SAP HANA database connector treats calculated columns has been changed based on attributes.
 The SAP HANA database connector is a "cube" connector, and there are some sets of operations (add items, collapse columns, and so on) that happen in "cube" space.
-This is exhibited in the Power Query Desktop and Power Query Online user interface by the "cube" icon that replaces the more common "table" icon.
+This cube space is exhibited in the Power Query Desktop and Power Query Online user interface by the "cube" icon that replaces the more common "table" icon.

 ![Screenshot of the left side of the current view in Power Query, emphasizing the cube icon at the top of the row number column.](cube-space.png)

 Before, when you added a table column (or another transformation that internally adds a column), the query would "drop out of cube space", and all operations would be done at a table level.
-At some point this could cause the query to stop folding.
+At some point, this drop out could cause the query to stop folding.
 Performing cube operations after adding a column was no longer possible.

 With this change, the added columns are treated as "dynamic attributes" within the cube.
 Having the query remain in cube space for this operation has the advantage of letting you continue using cube operations even after adding columns.

 >[!NOTE]
 >This new functionality is only available when you connect to Calculation Views in SAP HANA Server version 2.0 or higher.

 The following sample query takes advantage of this new capability.
-In the past you would get a "the value is not a cube" exception when applying [Cube.CollapseAndRemoveColumns](/powerquery-m/cube-collapseandremovecolumns).
+In the past, you would get a "the value is not a cube" exception when applying [Cube.CollapseAndRemoveColumns](/powerquery-m/cube-collapseandremovecolumns).

 :::code language="powerquery-m" source="dynamic-attributes.m":::